 To draw on the cookies, I used Americolor Gourmet Writers.
 The skin tones available in edible markers are, ahem, limited.
 Americolor comes with a caucasian “flesh” tone, the light pink marker.
 They only have on shade of brown, but you can vary the tone by sketching lightly or more heavily.
 I’m not sure how my head ended up so much bigger than my husband’s or daughter’s.
 Especially my daughter.
 For a 2-year old, she has a huge head.

-The basic portrait is simple: a round head, two ears centered on either side, the eyes are close together, slightly higher than the exact center of the circle, the wisp of a nose is in the center, and smiley is impossibly large
+The basic portrait is simple: a round head, two ears centered on either side, the eyes are close together, slightly higher than the exact center of the circle, the wisp of a nose is in the center, and smiley is impossibly large.

 Draw and fill with the colors (personalize skin tone and hair color) in this order:

-An assortment of hair styles:
+Cartoon hair styles:

 Draw mustaches, beards, and glasses last, on top of the finished drawing.